Matoking/protontricks/README.md

 # Find your game's App ID by searching for it
 protontricks -s <GAME NAME>

-# Run winetricks for the game
+# Run winetricks for the game.
+# Any parameters in <ACTIONS> are passed directly to Winetricks.
+# Parameters specific to Protontricks need to be placed *before* <APPID>.
 protontricks <APPID> <ACTIONS>

 # Run a custom command within game's installation directory